igrishaev/CV/README.md

   networks using the official API and scrapping methods.
 It serves over 6M requests a day.
 There is a paid subscription with Paypal.
 Clojure, Datomic.

+- [QRFD](https://qrfd.io/) is a URL shorter.
+Single page application, Clojure, Re-frame, PostgreSQL.
+There are a lot of upcoming features.

 - [Etaoin][etaoin] is a Clojure library for browser automation.
 It relies on pure [Webdriver protocol][webdriver] and does not need installing Selenimum.
 In Flyerbee, I used it to write UI tests for our SPA application.